THINGS TO KNOW

 "What time is breakfast?"

 Just another little thing that makes McKBnB unique: We ask YOU what time you would like to eat.
 We do our best to provide you with the best breakfast you have ever eaten, and most likely, at a time of YOUR choosing!
-Most folks choose to eat between 8am and 10am.
+Most folks choose to eat between 8am and 10am, and sometimes eat with others, and sometimes eat alone!
+Tell us what you need!

-"My honeylamb & I would like to enjoy breakfast alone.
+"My honeylamb & I would like to enjoy breakfast in our room.
 Is that possible?"

 What if I have special dietary needs?